jermnelson/urls-rdf-apps/pages/bibframe.md

 published: 2017-04-26
 order: 0

-Comparing how the Library of Congress's MARC-to-BIBFRAME uses MARC records to build out URLs has slightly changed between BIBFRAME 1.0 and the 2016 release of BIBFRAME 2.0.
+Comparing the difference Library of Congress's MARC-to-BIBFRAME uses MARC records to build out URLs has slightly changed between BIBFRAME 1.0 and the 2016 release of BIBFRAME 2.0.
 In each vocabulary version, the main tool uses the MARC 001 field to generate URLs for all of the associated RDF Entities.